ti-cortex-m4/demo-java-virtual-threads2/readme.md

 To achieve better scalability of virtual threads, you should reconsider using _thread-local variables_ and _inheritable-thread-local variables_.
 Thread-local variables provide each thread with its own copy of a variable, and inheritable-thread-local variables additionally copy these variables from the parent thread to the child thread.
 Thread-local variables are typically used to cache mutable objects that are expensive to create.
 They are also used to implicitly pass thread-bound parameters and return values through a sequence of intermediate methods.

-Virtual threads support thread-local behavior (after much consideration) in the same way as platform threads.
+Virtual threads support thread-local behavior (after much consideration by the Project Loom team) in the same way as platform threads.
 Because virtual threads can be very numerous, the following features of thread-local variables can have a more significant negative effect: